jonny0702/jonny0702/README.md

 ## Hi, I'm Jonathan 👋🧑‍💻

-Jonathan is a full-stack developer based in Panama, with a passion to solve real-life problems building software.When he’s not in the computer, he loves playing the piano or draw.
-He likes studying some new technologies in his free time and building small coding projects.
+ I am a motivated and ambitious full-stack developer with a passion for building robust and scalable web applications.
+With a solid foundation in frontend and backend development, I am eager to take on new challenges and continue learning and growing in the field.

  ### About me ✨